anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI-PRM is applicable to environments where pledges may have different behavior: pledge-responder-mode, or pledges may have no direct connection to the domain registrar.
 Either way pledges are expected to be managed by the same registrar.
 This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at construction time.
 Another environment relates to the assembly of cabinets, which are prepared in advance to be installed on a customer site/domain.
 As there is no direct connection to the registrar available in these environments the solution specified allows the pledges to act in a server role so they can be triggered for bootstrapping e.g., by a commissioning tool.
-As BRSKI focuses on the pledge in a client role, initiating the bootstrapping (pledge-initiator-mode), BRSKI-PRM defines pledges acting as a server (pledge-responder-mode) responding to requests for PVR and PER objects and consumption of the result objects.
+As BRSKI focuses on the pledge in a client role, initiating the bootstrapping (pledge-initiator-mode), BRSKI-PRM defines pledges acting as a server (pledge-responder-mode) responding to PVR and PER and consumption of the results.

 The following examples motivate support of BRSKI-PRM to support pledges acting as server as well as pledges with limited connectivity to the registrar.